IIIF/awesome-iiif/readme.md

 - [Georeferencer](http://www.georeferencer.com/) can take maps accessible via IIIF and referenced to modern maps.
 - [hocrviewer](https://github.com/jbaiter/hocrviewer-mirador) can display and search OCRed documents in the [hOCR format](http://kba.github.io/hocr-spec/1.2/) with Mirador.
 Contains a simple implementation of the Content Search API with SQLite.
 - [LUNA Imaging](http://www.lunaimaging.com/iiif/) digital collections software supports the Presentation API in LUNA 7.2.5.
 See [more details about LUNA and IIIF](https://doc.lunaimaging.com/display/V72D/IIIF+in+LUNA) and [demo of LUNA with IIIF in action](https://youtu.be/88IkZ0LSWyI).

+## CMS Integration

+Content Management Systems (CMS) modules that implement or leverage the IIIF APIs.

+- [IIIF Image Field](https://www.drupal.org/sandbox/sdellis/2421047) - Drupal 7 module that provides an easy way to add IIIF Images to content types, and configure their display.
+Supports Image API versions 1.0 or 2.0.
+- [UniversalViewer4Omeka](https://github.com/Daniel-KM/UniversalViewer4Omeka) - Omeka plugin that implements the IIIF APIs (Image and Presentation) and integrates the UniversalViewer into Omeka.

 ## Newspapers